joshuaegomez9/Wordle/README.md

 # Wordle
-Creates and solves Wordle games of different word lengths and keeps tracks of how many tries it took./n auto_wordle.py is the file to run
+Creates and solves Wordle games of different word lengths and keeps tracks of how many tries it took.\n auto_wordle.py is the file to run